 For all periods presented, whenever the Company determined that an element is delivered over a period of time, revenue was recognized using either a proportional performance model, if a pattern of performance can be determined or a straight-line model over the period of performance, which is typically the research and development term.
 Progress achieved under the Company's various clinical research organization contracts are typically used as the measure of performance when applying the proportional performance method.
 At the end of each reporting period, the Company reassessed its cumulative measure of performance and made appropriate adjustments, if necessary.
-The Company recognized revenue using the proportional performance model at each reporting period was determined by multiplying the total expected payments under the contract (excluding royalties and payments contingent upon achievement of milestones) by the ratio of the level of effort incurred to date to the estimated total level of effort required to complete the performance obligations under a mount of payments received or the cumulative amount of revenue earned, as determined using the proportional performance model as of each reporting period.
-Alternatively, if the Company could not make reasonably reliable estimates of the level of effort required to complete its performance obligations under the arrangement is recognized on a straight-line basis over the period expected to be required to complete the Company's performance obligations.
+The Company recognized revenue using the proportional performance model whenever the Company could make reasonably reliable estimates of the level of effort required to complete its performance obligations under an arrangement.
+Revenue recognized under the proportional performance model at each reporting period was determined by multiplying the total expected payments under the contract (excluding royalties and payments contingent upon achievement of milestones) by the ratio of the level of effort incurred to date to the estimated total level of effort required to complete the performance obligations under the arrangement.
+Revenue was limited to the lesser of the cumulative amount of payments received or the cumulative amount of revenue earned, as determined using the proportional performance model as of each reporting period.
+Alternatively, if the Company could not make reasonably reliable estimates of the level of effort required to complete its performance obligations under an arrangement, then revenue under the arrangement is recognized on a straight-line basis over the period expected to be required to complete the Company's performance obligations.

 Incentive milestone payments may be triggered either by the results of the Company's research efforts or by events external to it, such as regulatory approval to market a product or attaining agreed-upon sales levels.
-Consideration that is contingent upon achievement of a milestone was recognized in its entirety as revenue in the period in which the milestone was achieved, but only if the consideration earned from the achievement of a milestone meets all the criteria for the milestone to be considered substantive, the consideration earned by achieving the milestone must (i) be commensurate with either the Company's performance to achieve the milestone or the enhancement of the value of the item delivered as a result of a specific outcome resulting from the Company's performance to achieve the milestone, (ii) relate solely to past performance and (iii) be reasonable relative to all deliverables and payment terms in the collaboration agreement.
+Consideration that is contingent upon achievement of a milestone was recognized in its entirety as revenue in the period in which the milestone was achieved, but only if the consideration earned from the achievement of a milestone meets all the criteria for the milestone to be considered substantive at the inception of the arrangement.
+For a milestone to be considered substantive, the consideration earned by achieving the milestone must (i) be commensurate with either the Company's performance to achieve the milestone or the enhancement of the value of the item delivered as a result of a specific outcome resulting from the Company's performance to achieve the milestone, (ii) relate solely to past performance and (iii) be reasonable relative to all deliverables and payment terms in the collaboration agreement.